Use Cases

 • Brands can succeed with Shopping ads on Google, whether they spend $5,000 a month or $50,000 a day.
 The key is to structure your campaigns to suit your budget.
 For example, a modest budget spread across multiple campaigns with multiple product groups creates internal competition and limits your ability to enter enough auctions to reach profitability.

 • Choose a bidding strategy that aligns with your business needs.
-Shopping campaigns offer granular control over structure, but Smart Bidding is still capable of outbidding even the most talented human practitioners.
-So if you can only afford to spend a certain amount to get a sale, make sure you use a CPA target to give Google a constraint.
+Shopping campaigns offer granular control over structure, but Smart Bidding can often outperform even the most skilled human advertisers.
+If you can only afford to spend a certain amount to make a sale, using a CPA target provides Google with a clear constraint.

 • There is so much outside the ad account that affects performance and profitability.
-Always account for factors and real world events that create volatility and affect supply and demand, such as seasonality and spending patterns.
-Be aware of your target audience, their needs, and their frame of mind.
+Always account for factors and real world events that influence supply and demand, such as seasonality and spending patterns.
+Be aware of your target audience, their needs, and their mindset.

 Adding unwanted or irrelevant search terms to the negative keyword list for an ad group prevents all the associated products from showing up for those searches.
 Remember that negative keywords use the same match types as positive ones (broad, phrase, exact), so use the correct format for the match type you want to prohibit.